Butter vs Olive Oil: Which is Better? A Complete Comparison

 - Smoke point

-This makes people wonder if they can substitute butter and olive oil for each other.
+This makes people wonder if they can substitute one for each other.

 Butter and olive oil can substitute for each other when cooking in temperatures 302°F or less.
 When cooking in higher temperatures, butter cannot substitute for olive oil due to its lower smoke point.
-When cooking above 302°F olive oil can substitute for butter up to 470°F when using refined olive oil.
+When cooking above 302°F olive oil can substitute for butter up to 470°F when using refined.

 They can substitute for each other in cold dishes when the finished flavor is desirable.
 In addition, they can substitute for each other in some hot dishes after its cooked liked cooked pasta, cooked seafood, room temperature bread or baked bread.